varigence/docs/bimlstudio/adventureworks-lt-walkthrough/importing-from-the-sample-database.md

+---
+uid: importing-from-the-sample-database
+title: Importing from the Sample Database
+summary: How to import from the sample database using BimlStudio
+varigenceProduct: BimlStudio
+varigenceArticleType: Walkthrough
+---
 # Importing from the Sample Database

 BimlStudio provides an import capability.
 This allows you to pull existing schema and table definitions from a database into your model.
 These items are then imported as new objects in the model.
 Once imported, you can edit them as needed.